-- Town Planning Functions/activities

-- > Environmental services

-- Parks and recreation Facilities

-- Cemeteries and Crematoriums

-- Traffic Regulation

-- Hall Hire

-- Sport Facilities Hire

-- Plant Hire

-- Other Hire

-- Public Amenities Entry Fee

-- Auxiliary Sundries; a list of functions/activities and the tariff for each.
-The list may include activities such as, but not limited to:

-- Lodging of an application

-- Certificate or permission by the municipality

-- Test meter for water or electricity

-- Work by the municipality on a private property

-- An inspection visit to a private site on the request of the owner of the site

-- Utilisation of municipal infrastructure or amenities for private use/benefit

-- Printing and photocopying
+- (i) Primary Services (also known as Trading Services) - Electricity - Auxiliary Sundries; a list of functions/activities and the tariff for each.
+The list may include activities such as, but not limited to: - Lodging of an application - Certificate or permission by the municipality - Test meter for water or electricity - Work by the municipality on a private property - An inspection visits to a private site on the request of the owner of the site - Utilisation of municipal infrastructure or amenities for private use/benefit - Printing and photocopying - Etc.

-- Etc.